Sustainability Hub

 Spatial Sensing and Modelling Technology

 Social issues such as labor shortages are becoming more apparent, making it urgent to utilize digital technology to transform workflows and work styles.
-In particular, there has been increasing demand for spatial digitalization to manage buildings and streamline renovation processes across various fields.
-When digitalizing buildings, offices, factories, and other spaces, it is necessary to measure dimensions and create floor plans, which often involves manual work.
+In particular, there has been increasing demand for spatial digitalization to streamline renovation processes across various fields, supported by the growing adoption of spatial sensing tools and intelligent modelling technology to improve site accuracy and speed.
+When renovating offices, houses, factories, and other spaces, it is necessary to measure dimensions and create floor plans, which often involves manual work.
 However, measuring all dimensions and generating floor plans or 3D models manually takes a significant amount of time.
-Moreover, overlooked measurements often require additional site visits, further delaying the process.
+Moreover, overlooked measurements often require additional site visits, further delaying the process — a challenge that highlights why professionals increasingly rely on spatial sensing capabilities integrated into modern devices and software.
 Recently, spatial digitalization using sensors such as cameras has been introduced to address these challenges.
 By sensing spaces and generating point clouds, which are then converted into 3D models, efficiency can be improved.
 However, existing methods still present issues.
 Creating point clouds with desktop devices is costly and time-consuming.
 When using general mobile devices, the accuracy is low and results depend heavily on the operator.
-Furthermore, transforming point clouds into 3D models often requires extensive manual work and considerable time.
+Furthermore, transforming point clouds into 3D models often requires extensive manual work and considerable time, even with existing modelling technology.
 This method addresses these challenges.
 Using low-cost mobile devices, anyone can quickly and accurately acquire point clouds, which can then be automatically transformed into 3D models within just a few hours.

 Advancing Low-Carbon Biochar-Concrete for Building Sustainability